thecoinflipper/thecoinflipper.github.io/README.md

 # Magic

-This uses JavaScript's 'Math.random()'.
+This uses JavaScript's `Math.random()`.
 The output is fed to an if/else statement and if it is true the result is "Heads".

 # License